CV

 DPhil in Classical Languages and Literature

-I am supervised by Dr Scott Scullion (Worcester College), and fully funded by The Ioannou Centre for Classical and Byzantine Studies in addition to a Humanities scholarship from Jesus College, Oxford.
+I was supervised by Dr Scott Scullion (Worcester College), and fully funded by the Faculty of Classics in addition to a Humanities scholarship from Jesus College, Oxford.

 Oct.
 2017 – June 2018: Worcester College, Oxford